gitcordier/FunctionalAnalysis/README.md

     A simpler version of the closed graph theorem.
     Roughly speaking, compactness replaces completeness.
 Compactness cannot be dropped: A counterexample is given.
+  - 3_11.tex
+    Meagerness of the polar (in the infinite dimensional case) of the neighborhoods of the origin:
+    Hahn-Banach theorem and polar.
+We only involve the weak star -closedness of the polar, not its weak star-compactness!
 - LICENSE
 - HOWTO